 Washington University's Olin Business School is one of the nation's leading research institutions, with a faculty whose research productivity consistently ranks among the highest in the business school community.
-Olin faculty members are recognized the world over for their important contributions to the creation of new knowledge.
-We also take great pride in our commitment to excellence in teaching.
+Olin faculty members are recognized the world over for their important contributions to the creation of new knowledge, and they take great pride in their commitment to excellence in teaching.

 Olin's PhD program in business provides the following:

 - A challenging core curriculum and a strong background in basic disciplines